 Yellow fever is an acute viral infectious disease that is transmitted to humans through the bite of infected mosquitoes.
 Though there are many cases where it has a mild and limited effect on health, yet, for some patients, it becomes a life-threatening disease.
 Especially, in countries like South America and in some areas of Africa, yellow fever has been declared as endemic.
 It causes hemorrhagic fever and hepatitis (hence, the term ‘yellow’ comes from jaundice, where skin and eyes turn yellow).

 There has been increasing in the number of patients suffering from yellow fever since last few decades.

 The virus responsible for yellow fever was first isolated in the late 1920s.
 Later on, Max Theiler developed a vaccine against it in the 1930s.
 The yellow fever virus is a ssRNA virus that replicates in the lymph nodes and spreads into the bloodstream.
 This spread can affect lymph nodes, kidney, liver, spleen.
-The tissue damage that is done to liver leads to jaundice and disrupts blood-clotting mechanism leading to hemorrhagic complications.
+The tissue damage that is done to the liver leads to jaundice and disrupts the blood-clotting mechanism leading to hemorrhagic complications.